artxgj/sql-stories/stock-market/highs-lows-averages-windows-sql-tutorial.md

 | PEP    | 118.24        | 98.5         |
 | WMT    | 80.48         | 65.28        |

-Domino's Pizza (DPZ) is included in the APNSI index  because according to [Quartz](https://qz.com/938620/dominos-dpz-stock-has-outperformed-google-goog-facebook-fb-apple-aapl-and-amazon-amzn-this-decade/), DPZ outperformed AGAF (Apple, Google, Amazon and Facebook) this decade.
+Domino's Pizza (DPZ) is included in the APNSI index  because according to [Quartz](https://qz.com/938620/dominos-dpz-stock-has-outperformed-google-goog-facebook-fb-apple-aapl-and-amazon-amzn-this-decade/), DPZ outperformed AFGA (Apple, Facebook, Google and Amazon) this decade.

 Note: The data in the stock.historical_data table span from July 11, 2016 to July 7, 2011.